ari-kwapong/python-challenge/README.md

 # python-challenge
-An analysis on financial records and election polls in order to create a script calculating multiple values.
+In this section, we create a Python script to extract specific values from financial records and election polls.

 Tools:
 - Python